adamsilver/adamsilver.io-jekyll/_drafts/2032-01-01-the-real-progressive-enhancement.md

 You could have replaced `hasFeatures` for `cutsTheMustard` or `canEnhance` but this is just semantics.

 Notice it is remarkably similar to CTM, but abstracted away into a library so that you, the developer can easily decouple application logic from browser APIs (and *bugs!*).

-For the above application to run, the libary has exposed to the application that not only are all the required APIs available to use but they are *bug* free in this browser.
-There is no need for polyfills, user agent sniffing or inferences.
+For the above application to run, the libary has exposed to the application that not only are all required methods available but that also they are free from bugs.
+There is no need for polyfills, User Agent sniffing or object inferences.

-It's also **very important** to notice there is a one-to-one mapping between what you check for and what your application uses.
+*One subtle but important point to make note of is this*: there is a one-to-one mapping between what you check for and what your application uses.

-And, when the browser doesn't cut the mustard, the application can bail out safely.
-The user gets the degraded, js-disabled equivalent &mdash; the core experience.
-The user won't mind if their browser can't provide the enhanced experience [[0](zakas vid)].
+This is why the site must provide a core experience when Javascript is turned off &mdash; the user well receive this experience when it doesn't *cut the mustard*.
+And don't worry about the user getting upset &mdash; they won't mind [0].

 This is the **Real** Progressive Enhancement.